PREDATION DETERRENTS

 The scent left after a female turtle has nested is not usually detected by humans but is evident to predators and can linger for two or three weeks, depending on weather patterns.
 If it is raining while the female turtle is nesting, this is nature's way of helping to diminish the scent.
 During turtle nesting season, it is always hoped there will be plenty of rain (but not heavy rainfall) to help erase the visual signs of turtle nests and the turtle scent.
 If you have any pull with the weather, make it rain after a turtle has nested.

 Once you have installed a turtle nest protector, you must check daily for predators, damage, or unforeseen circumstances.
-If you discover that a predator has been digging under the nest protector and they have not reached the eggs, consider using a 'predator deterrent.'The following are methods used by Think Turtle and other individuals and groups involved in turtle nest protection that may help keep predators at bay.
+If you discover that a predator has been digging under the nest protector and has not reached the eggs, consider using a 'predator deterrent.'The following are methods used by Think Turtle and other individuals and groups involved in turtle nest protection that may help keep predators at bay.

 The effectiveness of any of these methods is subject to many factors.
 We 'DO NOT' recommend using these in combination but instead individually, especially if forced to step up efforts to deter predators.
-You will get a better sense of what helps and was does not.
+You will get a better sense of what helps and what does not.
 We have used all the methods listed and have had varying results.
-Sometimes predation in an area is so well established that attempts to put predators off are a real challenge.
+Sometimes, predation in an area is so well established that attempts to put predators off are a real challenge.
 We recommend staying the course even though the stubbornest predators may lose interest and move on.

-There is no guarantee a technique used during one nest protection scenario will be enough to prevent predation versus an entirely different set of circumstances.
+There is no guarantee that the technique used during one nest protection scenario will be enough to prevent predation versus an entirely different set of circumstances.
 However, attempts to protect a turtle nest give it a competitive edge for survival compared to being left to nature, come what may.
 We primarily use methods 'A - D,' with 'B' being the method we have had the most success with.

 If you do not have a watering can with a sprinkler head 'DO NOT' chuck a bucket of water over the nest and 'DO NOT' use a lawn sprinkler.
 We recommend that you purchase one.
 Plastic watering cans are available in most hardware stores with a garden section, and they are reasonably priced.